Pylons/colander/docs/index.rst

 by its ``deserialize`` method and vice versa.

-For a more formal definition of a the interface of a type, see :class:`cereal.interfaces.Type`.
+For a more formal definition of a the interface of a type, see :class:`colander.interfaces.Type`.

 Defining a New Validator
 ------------------------

 A validator is a callable which accepts two positional arguments:
 ``struct`` and ``value``.
 It returns ``None`` if the value is valid.
-It raises a ``cereal.Invalid`` exception if the value is not valid.
+It raises a ``colander.Invalid`` exception if the value is not valid.
 Here's a validator that checks if the value is a valid credit card number.

 .. code-block:: python
    :linenos: